Heroin & Its Effects on the Body

 To fight this epidemic, knowledge is power.
+It is important to understand why heroin is so addictive and deadly.
 Below is general information about how heroin effects the body.

 What is heroin?